2025-2026 BILLS

 BILL STATUS:

-In Massachusetts, “sent to study” means the bill does not advance this session.
+In Massachusetts, “sent to study” generally means the bill does not advance during the current legislative session.

 Disclaimer: This overview is intended as a general guide to the legislative process.
 Deadlines and procedures are subject to change under Joint Rules, committee extensions, or other legislative actions.

-BILL SYNOPSIS: An Act Prohibiting Harmful Food Dyes in Competitive School Foods seeks to prohibit the sale or provision of competitive foods and non-sweetened carbonated water containing certain artificial food dyes (Blue 1, Blue 2, Green 3, Red 3, Red 40, Yellow 5, and Yellow 6) in public schools.
+An Act Prohibiting Harmful Food Dyes in Competitive School Foods seeks to prohibit the sale or provision of competitive foods and non-sweetened carbonated water containing certain artificial food dyes — including Blue 1, Blue 2, Green 3, Red 3, Red 40, Yellow 5, and Yellow 6 — in Massachusetts public schools.

-Exceptions allow the sale of these items off school premises, 30 minutes after the school day ends, or during school-related events like booster sales and concession stands.
+The bill includes exceptions allowing the sale of these products off school premises, beginning 30 minutes after the school day ends, or during school-related activities such as booster sales, concession stands, and fundraising events.

 AN ACT RELATIVE TO THE PROTECTION OF MEDICAL EXEMPTIONS FOR IMMUNIZATIONS FOR SCHOOL ATTENDANCE